Top Dogs: Unleashing Australia's Favourite Canine Companions

 Us Aussies can't resist a Labrador!
 These friendly and smart dogs are a hit with families all over the country.
 In fact, they’re commonly recognised as the best breed for families.

 They're keen on playtime, easy to train, and always ready for a splash in the water.
 Just remember they need plenty of exercise, such as a daily walk, to keep their tails wagging and their temperament well behaved.
 With their playful and family-oriented nature, it’s no wonder they’re Australia’s most popular breed.
+Check out the best dog collars & best dog harnesses for the beloved Labrador.

 #2 Staffordshire Bull Terrier